 However, for higher value and more complex claims, where the commercial dynamic is very different and the financial advantages of legal expenses insurance are less pronounced, this form of funding may prove much less attractive when weighed against the alternatives.
 In such cases, policyholders might well consider that there is much greater value in retaining not just a qualified and experienced solicitor, but one who specialises in professional negligence claims, to advise and represent them.

-Where you are minded to exercise your freedom to instruct a solicitor of your choice, either independently from your legal expenses insurance policy or where proceedings need to be started, you may find the following guide of some assistance: Professional negligence solicitors – How to find the best
+Where you are minded to exercise your freedom to instruct a solicitor of your choice, either independently from your legal expenses insurance policy or where proceedings need to be started, you may find the following guide of some assistance: How to find the Best Professional Negligence Solicitors

 What steps should I take if I do wish to rely on BTE legal expenses insurance?